 You should speak to your physician if you have a history of either of these, or of a known genetic clotting problem.

-While different physicians advocate different post-treatment protocols, the one that has yielded the best results for us over 25-plus years has been the use of prescription compression hose immediately after the injections and for up to a week afterward.
-We recommend that you wear these hose indefinitely on a long airplane or car trips, as well.
+While different physicians advocate different post-treatment protocols, the one that has yielded the best results for us over 25-plus years has been the use of a prescription compression hose immediately after the injections and for up to a week afterward.
+We recommend that you wear these hose indefinitely on long airplane or car trips, as well.
 Generally, small cotton balls are placed on the treated vessel as soon as the injection is done, to help with compression and thereby disappearance of the vessel.
 You can resume regular exercise right away, although we advise wearing the compression hose during activity for the first week.